 There are two types of monitors depending how they are connected to speakers; those with builtin speakers and those without builtin speakers.

 Those with builtin speakers play sound without having the need to connect to external speakers.
 There are very few models of monitors with builtin speakers.
-However, if a monitor does not have builtin speakers, there are several alternatives.
+However, it's still possible to play sound on a monitor without builtin speakers through alternative methods.

 In this article we will look at how to play sound through the monitor in detail.

 Basically, in order to play sound through the monitor, you need to have built-in speakers.